Asia

 JAL offered a Boeing 787 Dreamliner on the San Diego-Narita route with a higher level of service in economy.
 And I could check two bags per passenger for free on JAL, a nice bonus that saved a minimum of $25 a bag.

-After I purchased my seats through American Airlines for the JAL flight, I then made reservations for my connecting flight.
-Since Southwest Airlines doesn’t charge for up to two checked bags, I made a reservation for a nonstop flight to San Diego.
-Though I scheduled the first flight of the day and included over four hours of time between flights, just in case.
+After purchasing my seats through American Airlines for the JAL flight, I made reservations for my connecting flight.
+However, I scheduled the first flight of the day and included over four hours of time between flights, just in case.

 Tips for Finding Lower Fares